What Councils Mean When They Say “Further Contamination Assessment May Be Required”

 Recommendations are overly conservative or poorly explained

-In many cases, the issue is not the presence of contamination, but how the information is framed and communicated.
+In many cases, the issue is not contamination itself, but how information is framed and communicated within contaminated land reporting.

 A Typical NSW Scenario

-A DA for a mixed-use development is supported by a PSI that identifies historical industrial use but no evidence of contamination based on limited sampling and site history review.
+A DA for a mixed-use development is supported by a PSI identifying historical industrial use, but no evidence of contamination based on limited sampling and site history review.

 Council issues a condition stating that “further contamination assessment may be required prior to construction.”